 - Chest pain

 A study by researchers suggested that people aged 55 to 74 years old who had smoked at least one pack of cigarettes a day for 30 or more years may benefit from a spiral CT study of the lungs.
-At best, the screening methods find about 30% of lung cancers leaving the bulk (about 70%) cancers of lung undetected.
-In addition, some test results are not clearly diagnostic which can lead to patient concerns and possibly unnecessary biopsies or surgeries.

 Lung Cancer Diagnosis

-As stated previously, a tissue sample taken from the patient's suspected cancer is usually the best method to establish a definitive diagnosis.
+As stated previously, a tissue sample taken from the patient's suspected cancer is usually the best method to establish a definitive lung cancer diagnosis.
 In general, lung biopsies are obtained by either needle biopsy, a lung bronchoscopy technique, or by surgical removal of tissue.
 Many other tests may be done to get more information about the cancer's spread.